calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 * Tasks can be attempted in any order (self directed/ownership)
 * Every task maps to theory specification
 * You may use any language for each task
-    * It is recommended that you use a least 2 languages
+    * It is recommended that you use a least 2 languages (one static, one dynamic)

 Training Tasks (Grade E to D)